IBM/watson-document-classifier/README.md

 ![](doc/source/images/watson_nlu_credentials.png)

 #### Add the Object Storage credentials to the notebook
-Select the cell below `2.2 Add your service credentials for Object Storage` section in the notebook to update the credentials for Object Store.
+* Select the cell below `2.2 Add your service credentials for Object Storage` section in the notebook to update the credentials for Object Store.
+* Delete the contents of the cell

-Use `Find and Add Data` (look for the `10/01` icon) and its `Files` tab.
+* Use `Find and Add Data` (look for the `10/01` icon) and its `Files` tab.
 You should see the file names uploaded earlier.
-Make sure your active cell is the empty one created earlier.
-Select `Insert to code` (below your file name).
-Click `Insert Crendentials` from drop down menu.
+Make sure your active cell is the empty one below `2.2 Add...`
+* Select `Insert to code` (below your sample_text.txt).
+* Click `Insert Crendentials` from drop down menu.
+* Make sure the credentials are saved as `credentials_1`.

 ![](doc/source/images/objectstorage_credentials.png)